lidofinance/lido-oracle/README.md

 ## How it works

-There are two modules in the oracle:
+There are 3 modules in the oracle:

 - Accounting
 - Ejector
+- CSM

 ### Accounting module